launchboxio/launchboxhq/docs/docs/concepts.md

 ### Agent

 The agent runs on host Kubernetes clusters that are managed by LaunchboxHQ.
-They have permissions to manage resources on the host cluster, and receive GRPC commands from LaunchboxHQ
+They have permissions to manage resources on the host cluster, and receive GRPC commands from LaunchboxHQ to execute